21NovemberIGCSE devised performance assessment

 Michael Hoy is a West Countryman from the Cotswolds.
 He was educated at Marling School, Stroud, and Queens' College, Cambridge, where he read English.
-He taught at Oakham School, Rutland, for four years before moving to the Island in 1970 to become head of English and drama at King William's College.
-He subsequently served as housemaster of Walters and academic Director of Studies.
-In 2003 he was appointed MBE for services to Education and the Arts on the Isle of Man.
-He is now the College's honorary archivist and has published two books on the history of the school and its foundation charities – A Blessing to this Island and Isaac Barrow: his Life and Legacy.
+He taught at Oakham School, Rutland, for four years before moving to the Island in 1970, to become head of English and Drama at King William's College.
+He subsequently served as Housemaster of Walters and Academic Director of Studies.
+In 2003 he was appointed MBE for services to Education and the Arts in the Isle of Man.
+He is now the College's honorary archivist and has published two books on the history of the School and its foundation charities – A Blessing to this Island and Isaac Barrow: his Life and Legacy.
 He is currently lecturing and researching aspects of Manx social history and has a PhD from the University of Liverpool.
 His leisure interests include music, the theatre and walking.

 * Trustee of Bishop Barrow's Charity